 Paws for Reading

-Touch teams also visit local schools and libraries participating in our Paws for Reading program, designed to help your people by using dogs as an incentive to read.
+Touch Therapy teams visit local schools and libraries participating in our Paws for Reading program, designed to help your people by using dogs as an incentive to read.

 With a dog’s encouragement and calming presence, young readers improve their focus, word recognition, and reading comprehension without feeling anxious.

-Duo trains Paws for Reading teams to work with the school teacher to enhance and support their teaching curriculum.
+Duo trains Paws for Reading teams to work with a school teacher or librarian to enhance and support their teaching curriculum.
 Teams will coordinate with the teacher so they are able to work with students in a group setting or one-on-one activities.
 Both volunteer handler and dog can actively be incorporated into assignments such as:

 - Group Reading Sessions – using the Paws for Reading team in a setting where the students all take turns reading